 As Minnesota’s U.S. Senator, I have been fighting to ensure that all Americans have safety, dignity, and good health in their senior years:

 - Improving access to less-expensive generic drugs.
-I have also introduced legislation, the Preserve Access to Affordable Generics Act, that would help put an end to the practice of brand-name drug manufacturers paying off their less-expensive generic competitors to stay out of the market.
+I have also introduced legislation with Senator Grassley from Iowa, the Preserve Access to Affordable Generics Act, that would help put an end to the practice of brand-name drug manufacturers paying off their less-expensive generic competitors to stay out of the market.
 By stopping these “pay-for-delay” settlement agreements, we will help make sure consumers have access to cost-saving generic drugs they need and save taxpayers billions of dollars.

 - Closing the Medicare Part D donut hole.
 The Patient Protection and Affordable Care Act included critical provisions to reduce prescription drug costs for seniors through rebates and closing the Medicare Prescription Drug Program “donut hole.”
-As a result, almost 8 million seniors have saved nearly $10 billion in discounts on prescription drugs since the law was enacted.
-In 2013 these savings averaged $911 per person in prescription drug costs.
+As a result, over 9 million seniors have saved $15 billion in discounts on prescription drugs since the law was enacted, an average savings of $1,598 per person.

 - Allowing the reimportation of safe, less-expensive prescription medicines from Canada and other approved countries.
 American seniors pay inflated prices for their prescription drugs.
 But just to the north, Canadians enjoy inexpensive and safe prescription drugs.
 That is why, along with Senator McCain, I introduced the Safe and Affordable Drugs from Canada Act, which allows people to import prescription drugs from safe, proven Canadian pharmacies.

 - Ensuring access to vital drugs.
 I authored the bipartisan Preserving Access to Life-Saving Medications Act to require prescription drug manufacturers to give early notification to the FDA of any incident that would likely result in a drug shortage, as well as direct the FDA to provide up-to-date public notification of any actual shortage situation and the actions the agency would take to address them.
 The key provisions of my bill to help prevent drug shortages were included in Food and Drug Administration Safety and Innovation Act that was signed into law in July 2012.
-Early notification has helped the FDA prevent at least 140 drug shortages in 2013 and reduce the number of new shortages by over 65 percent.
+Early notification helped the FDA prevent 170 drug shortages in 2013 and 101 in 2014.

 - Providing support for seniors who want to stay in their homes.
 When elderly Americans choose to remain in their own communities, it is not only often better for their health and peace of mind but also a more cost-effective option.
 To increase the use of remote monitoring technology for homebound seniors, I helped introduce the bipartisan Fostering Independence Through Technology Act with Senator John Thune of South Dakota, which would encourage the use of remote monitoring technology by home health agencies.
 I have also supported funding for initiatives like Community Innovations for Aging in Place to improve the quality of life for seniors who want to remain in their communities.